aptech/docs/docs/CR-codedataloop.rst

 return TRUE for a given row (observation).

-Any variables referenced must already exist, either as elements of the source data set, as externs, or as the result of a previous make, vector, or code statement.
+Any variables referenced must already exist, either as elements of the source dataset, as externs, or as the result of a previous make, vector, or code statement.

 If no default value is specified, 999 is used.